Is Your Ovulation Tracker Wrong? How to Really Know When You’re Fertile

 The most important thing to note here is that you can conceive anytime during the 5 days before ovulation and on ovulation day itself.
 Within your 6-day fertile window, the 2-3 days before ovulation are your most fertile.

-Can you get pregnant on fertile days or just ovulation day?
+Can you get pregnant on ovulation day?

-Both.
+Yes, but your chances are better in the days leading up to ovulation.
 As the table above shows, there are varying chances of conception on each day, but conception can happen anytime in the fertile window.
 The good news is that sperm can live inside the female reproductive tract for up to five days.
 According to this study, millions of sperm are deposited into the vagina during sex, but only a few thousand of them will reach the Fallopian tubes.

 These remaining sperm will wait for ovulation to occur and once it does, will fight their way to the just-released egg.
 Just how the sperm knows that ovulation is happening and it’s time to get going is still a bit of a mystery.
 One study showed that sperm may be drawn to the egg through a process akin to “smelling,” but more research is needed to figure out exactly how this fascinating process works.
 But the point is: somehow when the egg is released, the sperm know they have an important job to do.